Skin Laser Treatments

 Lasers calibrated for Indian skin

-Laser settings are matched to your specific skin type, not to an imported default.
+- Wavelength-by-skin-type matching Laser settings are matched to your specific skin type, not to an imported default.
 Q-switched parameters for darker skin run conservatively to protect against pigment-rebound on surrounding skin.
 Operator experience determines outcome more than device brand.

-Aggressive single-session laser settings produce pigment damage in Fitzpatrick III–V skin that frequently outlasts the original concern.
+- Conservative pacing on Indian skin Aggressive single-session laser settings produce pigment damage in Fitzpatrick III–V skin that frequently outlasts the original concern.
 Multi-session courses at conservative parameters produce better and more sustainable result with less complication risk.

-Lasers are not free of side effects, free of sensation, or absolute in clearance.
+- Honest realism Lasers are not free of side effects, free of sensation, or absolute in clearance.
 Lasers carry side effects including pigment change, scar risk, and partial-response patterns.
 Honest framing at consultation describes ranges and risks rather than promised outcomes.

-Doctor logic and first-visit experience
+Decision method and first-visit experience

 Decision method — six structured steps